lhenneman/disperseR/README.md

 `disperseR` is an R package designed based on the [hyspdisp package](https://github.com/lhenneman/hyspdisp) and the [SplitR package](https://rdrr.io/github/rich-iannone/SplitR/).
 It is very important to note that many functions in `disperseR` are just sightly redesigned functions from the two mentioned packages.

-It runs the [HYSPLIT](https://www.ready.noaa.gov/HYSPLIT.php) many times and calculates the HYSPLIT Average Dispersion (or HyADS) exposure metric The results can then be aggregated to ZIP code level to create national estimates of exposure from various sources.
+It runs the [HYSPLIT](https://www.ready.noaa.gov/HYSPLIT.php) many times and calculates the HYSPLIT Average Dispersion (or HyADS) exposure metric.
+The results can then be aggregated to ZIP code level to create national estimates of exposure from various sources.

 Thanks to the [hyspdisp package](https://github.com/lhenneman/hyspdisp), for example, plumes from several power plants can be tracked for many days and cumulative impacts estimated. disperseR laverages [hyspdisp package](https://github.com/lhenneman/hyspdisp) and allows the user have a more friendly interaction with the package.